Actindo-AG/Documentation/DataHub/UserInterface/02c_AttributeGroups.md

   Click this button to close the *Edit attribute groups* view and return to the *Attribute groups* view.
 All changes are rejected.

 - [CANCEL]
-  Click this button to cancel editing attribute groups and close the *Edit attribute groups* view.
+  Click this button to cancel editing attribute groups.
+The *Edit attribute groups* view is closed.

 - [SAVE]
-  Click this button to save all changes and close the *Edit attribute groups* view.
+  Click this button to save all changes.
+The *Edit attribute groups* view is closed.

 - ![Sort](../../Assets/Icons/Sort01.png "[Sort]") (Sort)
   Click and hold this button to move the selected attribute group to another position in the list using drag and drop.

 - ![Edit](../../Assets/Icons/Edit03.png "[Edit]") (Edit)
   Click this button to edit the selected attribute group.
 The attribute group data window is displayed.
-This button is only displayed, when you hover over an attribute group or sub-group.
+This button is only displayed if you hover over an attribute group or sub-group.

 - Attribute group
   Top attribute group.
 Click the attribute group to display the attribute sub-group column and all assigned attribute sub-groups.
 Hover over the attribute group to display the ![Edit](../../Assets/Icons/Edit03.png "[Edit]") (Edit) button.